Grant Funded Customs Training

-Is your business suddenly exposed to customs processes as a result of the UK departing the European Union?
+3 months post Brexit - is your business coping with being exposed to customs processes and import/ export VAT as a result of the UK’s departure from the European Union?

-If so, your employees may need to up-skill to meet the added demands.
-MHA MacIntyre Hudson has developed an in-depth and practical training course for businesses who will be impacted by the customs changes resulting from Brexit.
+MHA MacIntyre Hudson has developed a successful, in-depth and practical training course for businesses who are impacted by the customs changes resulting from Brexit.

-On the 1st January 2021 the UK will depart the European Union.
+On the 1st January 2021 the UK departed the European Union with a Free Trade Agreement.
 As a result, UK businesses who trade with the EU will be required:

-The training covers all the aspects of customs that your business will need to learn:
+The training covers all the aspects of customs that your business will need to learn such as:

 - How Brexit will impact on your business – what are the legal requirements and easements provided by the UK